markabrennan/fl_nal_pipeline/README.md

 - Pass these filenames one by one to a function that downloads the actual zip file from the FTP site.
 - Extract each zip file (each zip file contains a single CSV file) and ingest relevant fields.
 These fields are configurable, but have been specified per the external requirements.
 Some rudimentary cleansing is applied to these fields, with the idea that cleansing will be augmented once more analysis is performed on the data.
 The extraction function collects a list of Python dicts comprising each file record.
 - Each set of file records is subsequently passed to a function to save it to a new CSV file, for later DB loading.
-- Each new new CSV file name is then passed to a DB function to perform the Postgres bulk copy (“copy_from”) function, which bulk loads data from a CSV file into a designated table._
+- Each new CSV file name is then passed to a DB function to perform the Postgres bulk copy (“copy_from”) function, which bulk loads data from a CSV file into a designated table.
 This end-to-end pipeline could be decomposed into separate scripts.
 For example, bulk downloading could be scheduled at one time; another schedule might kick off a job to do the ETL on each downloaded zip file.
 And finally, yet another job might run later to bulk upload the “clean” data into the DB.
 Such jobs might be scheduled and coordinated through a tool like Airflow.
 Regardless, the organization of the code should make this decomposition fairly easy.
-Most of the main ETL work is done in the pipeline_tools mode, which was designed to be easily called._
+Most of the main ETL work is done in the pipeline_tools module, which was designed to be easily called.

 A driver module coordinates the end-to-end processing, essentially encapsulating the steps set forth above.